is the founder of ServiceSpace,

 But scale, you did.
 By this decision, you created an incredible innovative ecosystem that grew extraordinarily.

-Lately, during the pandemic, you developed the Laddership Pod concept.
+During the pandemic, you developed the Laddership Pod concept.
 An interactive online learning experience for leaders/ladders that stimulates the intellect and builds deep connections.
 How did you come up with such a solution?

-The basis for Pods was our experience with thousands of circles, offline and online.
-Virtually, we were hosting numerous online communities and more recently, a six-week peer-learning “Laddership Circle”; and offline, we had thousands of circles and more than hundred retreats with leaders and change-markers across dozens of countries.
-It gave us incredible insight on how to organize in a way where the “whole is greater than the sum of the parts”.
+The basis for the Pods was our experience with thousands of circles, offline and online.
+Virtually, we have been hosting numerous online communities and more recently, a six-week peer-learning “Laddership Circle”; and offline, we had thousands of circles and more than hundred retreats with leaders and change-markers across dozens of countries.
+It gave us incredible insight on how to organize in a way where the “whole is greater than the sum of its parts”.
 How does this intelligence meet the virtual constraints of the pandemic in a non-commercial context?
 That’s a very intriguing question, because when no one is cashing out, connections go very deep very fast; and that naturally opens up to gratitude.
 And since gratitude is regenerative, it brings forth even more capacity and the entire peer learning circle benefits through this virtuous cycle.

 Few months into the pandemic, when everyone was hitting a wall with Zoom fatigue, we launched the Pod platform.
 It was part technology, part social intelligence, and part compassion.
 A very unique combination.
-It was designed to incorporate volunteer energy, to help everyone in a Pod belong, and to amplify the emergence.
+It was designed to incorporate volunteer energy, to help everyone in a Pod to belong, and to amplify the emergence.
 So we started hosting pods.
 First one was a Laddershid Pod, with 200 people from 20+ countries.
 Everyday, you had head readings, hands practice, and heart reflections.
 It wasn’t just that people were sharing hundreds and hundreds of pages in a short duration, but they were sharing deeply and vulnerably.
 They interacted with each other’s content.
 10-20 volunteers would invisibly hold space for the circle and in a myriad different ways, mirror the whole to itself.
 It led to some profound connections, not just with others but with ourselves.